 The financial statements report the share of the Local Government Pension Scheme deficit on the College's balance sheet in line with the requirements of FRS102.
+In 2022/23 this reduced to a £NIL balance however this was following a significant shift in the past two years and future positions are not predictable.

 Based on the strategic plan, the Risk Management Group undertakes a comprehensive review of the risks to which the College is exposed.
 It identifies systems and procedures, including specific preventable actions which should mitigate any potential impact on the College.
 The internal controls are then implemented and the subsequent year's appraisal will review their effectiveness and progress against risk mitigation actions.
-In addition to the annual review, the Risk Management Group will also consider any risks which may arise as a result of a new area of work being undertaken by the College.
+In addition to the annual review, the

+Risk Management Group will also consider any risks which may arise as a result of a new area of work being undertaken by the College.